Invariant Gibbs measures for $(1+1)$-dimensional wave maps into Lie groups: Global well-posedness and invariance

 In Subsections \ref{section:main-lwp-remainder}-\ref{section:main-gwp} below, we state several lemmas and propositions which depend on each other.
 In many of them, we need to introduce large constants $C=C(\delta_\ast)$ and small constants $c=c(\delta_\ast)$.
-In order to organize the relative sizes of the constants, we introduce small constants $(c_j)_{j=0}^{4}$ and large constants $(C_j)_{j=0}^{4}$ such that, for all $1\leq j \leq 4$, $C_j$ and $c_j$ are chosen as sufficiently large and sufficiently small depending on $(C_k)_{k=0}^{j-1}$, $(c_k)_{k=0}^{j-1}$, and the parameters from Section \ref{section:parameters}.
+In order to organize the relative sizes of the constants, we introduce constants